Quantum Carnot thermal machines re-examined: Definition of efficiency and the effects of strong coupling: Quantum Carnot heat engine

 Inserting Eq. (\ref{eq:sumWex}) into Eq. (\ref{eq:in_eta}), one finds that the inside efficiency definition exactly coincides with the Carnot efficiency

-Hence, one concludes that the strong couplings have no impact on the maximum efficiency when evaluating the optimal performance of a heat engine from an inside view.
-This result was first obtained in Ref. \cite{Gardas.15.PRE} and stated as a manifestation of the thermodynamic universality of the Carnot efficiency.
+Hence, one concludes that the strong couplings have no impact on the maximum efficiency when defining the efficiency of a heat engine from a complete analogy with the weak coupling scenario.
+This result was first obtained in Ref. \cite{Gardas.15.PRE} and was stated as a manifestation of the thermodynamic universality of the Carnot efficiency.

-However, as we remarked before, only the part $W$ can be directly harnessed by external systems as it is associated with external driving fields.
+Alternatively, as we remarked before, only the part $W$ can be directly harnessed by external systems as it is associated with external driving fields.
 Hence, if one evaluates the performance of a quantum Carnot heat engine from the standpoint of external systems, one then naturally refers to $W$ as the gain of the machine since a part of the excess work manifests as an energetic cost which cannot be harnessed by external systems.
-This outside view [Fig. \ref{fig:engine_def} (b)] is associated with a thermodynamic efficiency definition
+This viewpoint brings up a thermodynamic efficiency definition

-In arriving at the second equality, we have used the relation $W=W_{\mathrm{ex}}+\sum_{i=h,c}Q_{\mathrm{ec},i}$ and Eq. (\ref{eq:eta_in}).
-As this efficiency definition involves quantities in the outside layer (see convention at the end of Sec. \ref{sec:1}), we refer to it as an {\it outside} efficiency.
-It is evident that $\eta^{\mathrm{out}}$ coincides with $\eta^{\mathrm{in}}$ only at weak couplings where $Q_{\mathrm{ec},i}$ vanishes.
-At strong couplings, $\eta^{\mathrm{out}}$ and $\eta^{\mathrm{in}}$ are no longer equivalent.
-We interpret the second term containing $Q_{\mathrm{ec},i}$ on the right-hand-side of Eq. (\ref{eq:out_eta}) as a correction to the Carnot efficiency due to the effect of strong coupling.
+In arriving at the second equality, we have used the relation $W=W_{\mathrm{ex}}-\sum_{i=h,c}Q_{\mathrm{ec},i}$ and Eq. (\ref{eq:eta_in}).
+As this efficiency definition involves both conventional and excess quantities, we refer to it as a {\it hybrid} definition.
+It is evident that $\eta^{\mathrm{hyb}}$ and $\eta^{\mathrm{ex}}$ are identical only at weak couplings where $Q_{\mathrm{ec},i}$ vanishes.
+At strong couplings, the two definitions $\eta^{\mathrm{ex}}$ and $\eta^{\mathrm{hyb}}$ are no longer equivalent.
+We note that the second term on the right-hand-side of Eq. (\ref{eq:out_eta}) arises when $Q_{\mathrm{ec},i}$ becomes nonzero.
+Recalling that $Q_{\mathrm{ec},i}$ quantifies the energetic cost for maintaining the non-Gibbsian state during the isothermal strokes, we can attribute the second term to the effect of strong coupling.